'Be anxious for nothing..." ~Philippians 4:6

 Now, I can't play anything except the radio, so I'm trying to understand what happened in Alexandria, Virginia.

 Neither the size of the venue's acoustic space, nor sound was a factor, but the heart and guts of a beautiful, real, acoustic grand piano were ripped out, and the keyboard was replaced by a bottom-of-the-line digital piano, suitable for a child, or a beginner who has a minimal interest in music.
-At the helm of the newly installed keyboard, is not a first-year piano student, but a virtuoso, a Berklee College honors graduate, a Barry Harris-mentored musical phenom, who is expected to bring to fore over 40 years of experience so that patrons can still experience, from the gutted shell of a real grand piano, the sound and feel of... a... real... grand... piano.
+At the helm of the newly installed keyboard, is not a first-year piano student, but a virtuoso, a Berklee College honors graduate, a Barry Harris-mentored musical phenom, who is expected to bring to fore over 40 years of expertise, so that patrons can still experience, from the gutted shell of a real grand piano, the sound and feel of... a... real... grand... piano.

 Huh?